Novak478/data-exercise/README_forexercise.md

 You are free to modify any of the provided infrastructure to meet your needs.

 Base Criteria
-- [ ] Write a script to consume three or more realted open source APIs to populate a datastore
+- [X] Write a script to consume three or more realted open source APIs to populate a datastore
-- [ ] Provide instructions on how to run your script
+- [X] Provide instructions on how to run your script
-- [ ] Visually render the data inside of a notebook
+- [X] Visually render the data inside of a notebook
-- [ ] Provide some light data analytics
+- [X] Provide some light data analytics

 Here is a starting point for source data [DATA.GOV Catalog](https://catalog.data.gov/dataset).

 Bonus
-- [ ] Clean commit history
+- [X] Clean commit history
 - [ ] Testing coverage
+  - Could've added more tests this is my bad.
-- [ ] Low reliance on third party dependencies
+- [X] Low reliance on third party dependencies